-The following table sets forth information regarding the beneficial ownership of our ordinary shares as of the date of this annual report on Form 10-K, by:
+The following table sets forth information regarding the beneficial ownership of our ordinary shares available to us at December 31, 2022, with respect to our ordinary shares held by:

-- > each person known by us to be the beneficial owner of more than 5% of our issued and outstanding ordinary shares; - > each of our executive officers, directors and Advisory Group members who beneficially own ordinary shares; and - all our executive officers and directors as a group.
+- > each person known by us to be the beneficial owner of more than 5% of our issued and outstanding ordinary shares; and - > each of our executive officers, directors and director nominees; and all our executive officers and directors as a group.

 Unless otherwise indicated, we believe that all persons named in the table have sole voting and investment power with respect to all of our ordinary shares beneficially owned by them.
+In the table below, percentage ownership is based on 37,500,000 ordinary shares, consisting of (i) 30,000,000 Class A Ordinary Shares and (ii) 7,500,000 Class B Ordinary Shares, issued and outstanding as of December 31, 2022.
+As a result, the below table does not account for share redemptions that occurred 2023.
 The following table does not reflect record or beneficial ownership of the private placement warrants as these warrants are not exercisable within 60 days of the date of this report.

-Class A Oro linary Share Class B Ord
+Class A Ord inary Share Class B Ordi

 Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned Approximate Percentage of Class Number of Shares Beneficially Owned (2) Approximate Percentage of Class Approximate Percentage of Outstanding Shares

 Global Partner Sponsor II LLC(3) 7,500,000 100.0% 20.0%

-Paul J. Zepf(3) 7,500,000 100.0% 20.0%

-David Apseloff(4)

-Pano Anthos(4) -

-Andrew Cook(4) - - - -
+Chandra R. Patel(3) -%

+Jarett Goldman(3)

+Graeme Shaw(4)

+Richard C. Davis(3)

-Gary DiCamillo(4) - -
+Gary DiCamillo(4)

 Claudia Hollingsworth(4)

-William Kerr(4) - - -
+William Kerr(4)

-James McCann(4) - - - -

-Jay Ripley(4) - -

-All directors and executive officers as a group
+All directors and executive officers as a group (7

-(9 individuals) (3) - - 7,500,000 100% 20.0%
+individuals) 7,500,000 100% 20.0%

-Aristeia Capital, L.L.C.(5) 2,163,924 7.2% - 5.8%
+Aristeia Capital, L.L.C.(5) 2,343,178 7.81% 6.2%

-Empyrean Capital Overseas Master Fund, Ltd. (6) 1,650,000 5.5% 4.4%
+Glazer Capital, LLC (6) 2,544,318 8.48% 6.8%